-Diane is a 2017 American supernatural horror feature film written and directed by Michael Mongillo (Silent Hill: The Unauthorized Trailer; The Wind), based on a storyline by Matt Giannini.
+Diane is a 2017 American supernatural horror film written and directed by Michael Mongillo (The Changed; Being Michael Madsen; The Wind), based on a storyline by Matt Giannini.
 The Mean Time production stars Jason Alan Smith, Carlee Avers and Margaret Rose Champagne.

 Steve’s lingering injuries and regret from the war in Afghanistan plunge him into a soulless routine until the dead body of a beautiful singer, Diane, is dumped in his backyard.
 Steve takes a digital photo of her before reporting the murder to the police and soon he becomes obsessed with the dead girl’s image.